ncatlab/nlab-content/pages/2/7/5/9/9572/content.md

     \mathrlap{\,.}
   \]
 \end{proposition}
-\begin{remark}
-Beware that this equivalence (eq:DrinfeldCenterAsAdjointActionGroupoidRepresentations) is \emph{not} a [[strong monoidal functor|monoidal]] equivalence, as the standard tensor product on groupoid representations is degree-wise, not convolutive as in \eqref{TensorProductOnGradedVectorSpaces}.
-\end{remark}

 The [[equivalence of categories|equivalence]] (eq:DrinfeldCenterAsAdjointActionGroupoidRepresentations) implies at once that the *[[simple objects]]* in $\mathcal{Z}({\mathrm{Vec}_G})$ (those admitting no nontrivial [[direct sum]] decomposition) are [[support|supported]] on [[conjugacy classes]] of group elements
 \[